JRSijsling/quartic_reconstruction/README.md

 A bug fix
 ---------

-The functionality also uses the Magma algorithm MinimizeReducePlaneQuartic, due to Stoll et al., to simplify any output over the rationals.
+The functionality also uses the Magma algorithm MinimizeReducePlaneQuartic, due to Elsenhans, Stoll et al., to simplify any output over the rationals.
 In order for this to work properly, one needs a bug fix / improvement of the file magma/package/Geometry/SrfDP/, which can be found in BugFix.m.

 Usage
 -----